 The Urban Soundscapes of the World database currently contains about 130 high-quality audiovisual recordings performed within 9 cities worldwide.
 The recordings are free to use for research and educational purposes.
-To get a flavor of the data and the detail we can share, a few examples can be found via following link.
-If this could be of use for your research, you can contact us to have access to the full database.
+You can access this database via following link.

 Each recording consists of a 360-degree video file (4096 x 2048 resolution, 30 fps), a 4-channel first-order ambisonics (ACN/SN3D) audio file and/or a binaural audio file.
 All audio files have a sample rate of 48 kHz and are 24-bit PCM encoded.
 All audio and video files are time-synchronized.

 (Note that the 360-degree videos are currently unavailable.
 However, a 360-degree still at each recording site can be found that should give a good impression of the visual scenery).

 Recordings are made during the day, in favorable weather conditions with little to no wind.
 Note that the recordings always present a snapshot in time.

 Combined and simultaneous audio and video recordings are performed using a portable, stationary recording setup as shown on the picture.
 The setup consists of the following components (from top to bottom):